Interesting facts about Chios that you didn’t know

 facts about chios

-Prepare yourself because you are going to learn the most fascinating facts about Chios!
-Chios’ visitors are mostly interested in the top beaches, tourist attractions, and local cuisine.
+Chios’ visitors are primarily interested in the top beaches, tourist attractions, and local cuisine.
 But how many of you are familiar with the Chios realities that give this story its true meaning?
+Get ready to be amazed by the remarkable stories and remarkable features that make Chios a truly extraordinary destination.

 Where is Chios

 Chios is the fifth largest of the Greek islands.
-It is situated in the Aegean Sea, just7 kilometers (4.3 mi) off the Turkish port of Cesme.
+It is situated in the Aegean Sea, just 7 kilometers (4.3 mi) off the Turkish port of Cesme.
 The island is separated from Turkey by the Chios Strait.

 Read How to Get to Chios